LeoChengZhu/Platformer-Game/README.md

 - As a user, I want to be able to complete the levels I created.
 - As a user, I want to be able to fail the levels I created.
 - As a user, I want to be able to view the levels I have created.

+# Instructions for Grader
+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking either load, or create new world, then after entering the world editing stage, clicking on any of "Tile", "Empty", "Spawn", "Death", or "End" button, and then by clicking the visualization of the world, will add the corresponding item into the world, adding Xs(Blocks) to a Y(World).
+- You can generate the other required actions by having a spawn placed in the world, then pressing the "Play" button, will create a player that will interact with the previously placed blcoks, differently.
+The game is controlled by 'w'(jump), 'a'(move left), 'd'(move right) and 'o' (end game).
+Player can move, through "Empty", player will be put back on top of "Spawn" when touching "Death" in any way, you will be put out of playing mode if player touches "End", "Tile" and "Spawn" will stop player. from moving through them.
+- To save the current world, click the "Save" button, or the "Quit" button, note that the "Quite" button will put you back to the screen where it gives the option to select "Load" or "New World"
+- To load the application, click the load button when the program begins, or quit button to go back to the beginning screen.
+- You can locate my visual component by having a spawn placed in world then clicking play, the visual element is the model of the player, the exact files can be found in the data folder, where the saves are located.